Greg Munie's Home Page

 One thing I have learned is that I really don't know very much about grapes and wine.
 So as such I have spent some time consulting the Illinois Extension Service and as many resources, e.g. Washington State Extension, as I can.

 It is now summer and things are happening.
-Our perennial fungal infection was light in 2020, 2021 and 2022.
-2023 has seen very little fungal infection.
-Last year we harvested 1243 pounds of grapes.
-What 2023 will bring . . . ?
-I hope that 2023 will be as good (or better than 2022) and I ask God's blessing on the vineyard and orchard.
+Our perennial fungal infection was light in 2020, 2021, 2022 and 2023.
+In 2022 we harvested 1243 pounds of grapes.
+In 2023 we only had 100 lbs.
+I hope that 2024 will be as good (or better than 2022) and I ask God's blessing on the vineyard and orchard.

 Unfortunately personnal complications have arisen.
 In September of 2022 I was diagnosed with prostate cancer.
 My first (and hopelly only round of treatment) ended in April 2023.
 The cure has been worse than the disease.
 As such I have reached out to friends offering them wine if they can help me with physical labor I can no longer do.
-The first bottling is this month (August).

 Besides God's blessing on the land He continues to bless this community with faithful voluteers.
 The care of the vines could not have been done without the hard worh of Eileen, Peggy and Ruth!
 And this coming fall, the students of BIOL 1165 will also work the land!

-To round out my vineyard work I am still teaching courses in wine biology and chemistry at Benedictine University (13 years now).
+To round out my vineyard work I am still teaching courses in wine biology and chemistry at Benedictine University (14 years now).

 If you are interested in the monastic lifestyle and might even like spending a weekend staying with the monks and getting a feel for their life please vist the abbey's web site.
 I was priveleged to have had several of the novices work with me in the vineyard.
 It was fascinating to learn how they ended up here called by God.